Ruxandra-Stefan/Compliance-Check/README.md

 - Basic compliance checks
 - Dashboard rendering

-This project is the **slice** version of the full **Mortgage Fund Compliance & KPI Dashboard** hero project, intended to prove out the technical workflow before scaling to real or larger datasets.
+This project is the **slice** version of the full **Mortgage Fund Compliance & KPI Dashboard** hero project, intended to prove out the technical workflow before scaling to a larger datasets.

 ---